 What to Expect

 Addis Ababa Airport (code: ADD) consists of one terminal building, divided into two sections: Domestic and International.
 There are four gates in Terminal 1 to serve domestic and regional traffic, and seven gates in the International departures.
 The two sections distance roughly 250 metres from each other.
 Travellers report that the airport is crowded, chaotic, noisy, and uncomfortable.
 Expect long line-ups for check in and security, aggressive crowds and prepare your senses for filthy restrooms and unsanitary restaurant areas.
 If you do eat, be prepared to pay high prices for uninspired food choices at one of three branches of the only restaurant in the terminals.
 WiFi is available, though service is unreliable.

 Sleeping in Addis Ababa Airport

 The airport is open 24 hours a day, and travellers have managed to spend the night in this airport without any major problems.
 Seating is scarce throughout the airport, but there are some soft and comfortable recliners, so grab one if you see it empty.
 Explore our guide to sleeping in Addis Ababa Airport or read some traveller reviews for more tips.
 For uninterrupted sleep, you can head to the transit hotel on the Upper Level of the terminal building.
-See Airport Hotels in the airport guide below.
+See Airport Hotels in the guide below.